Eoperipatus totoro

 Eoperipatus totoro is a species of velvet worm of the family Peripatidae.
-This species is notable as the first velvet worm from Vietnam to be formally described.
-As of 2024, E. totoro remains the only species of velvet worm from Vietnam to be described.
+The species name was inspired by the Catbus from the Studio Ghibli film My Neighbor Totoro.
+This species is the first velvet worm from Vietnam to be formally described.

 Discovery

 Pavel V. Kvartalnov from the Lomonosov Moscow State University found the first specimen of E. totoro while looking under stones in the Crocodile Lakes area of Cát Tiên National Park in Vietnam with Eduard A. Galoyan and Igor V. Palko from the Vietnam-Russia Tropical Centre in November 2007.
 Vietnamese researchers Thai Dran Bai and Nguyen Duc Anh first described this species in 2010, but a team with the Brazilian zoologist Ivo de Sena Oliveira from the University of Leipzig as the lead author published the first formal species description in 2013, including data from scanning electron microscopy and molecular analysis (mitochondrial COI and 12S rRNA sequences).
 This team described this species based on two male specimens, including a holotype collected by the German zoologist Peter Geissler of the Alexander Koenig Research Museum in 2009, and five females, including two paratypes collected by Kvartalnov in 2008.
 Although this species remains the only velvet worm described from Vietnam, a report of another velvet worm found in another part of Vietnam indicates that at least one other species in that country remains undescribed.